 8:30 - 9:00 PM - Final networking includes meeting presenting speakers

-Reservations: ENET meetings in Boston are free to ENET members and $10 for non-members.
+COST AND RESERVATIONS: ENET meetings are free to ENET members and $10 for non-members.
 To expedite sign-in for the meeting, we ask that everyone -- members as well as non-members -- pre-register for the meeting online.
+Pre-registration is available until midnight the day before the meeting.
 If you cannot pre-register, you are welcome to register at the door.